-This first version of the Sustainability Plan (Deliverable D7.3) focused on establishing the basics and on specifying a framework for community management and provision of activities for ensuring a strong sustainability of the RobMoSys results.
+The first version of the Sustainability Plan (Deliverable D7.3) focused on establishing the basics and on specifying a framework for community management and provision of activities for ensuring a strong sustainability of the RobMoSys results.

-The current document (Deliverable D7.6) extends the scope by adding the feedback from Tier-1 experts coming from the community management world and by taking into account the return of experience of the last 18 months from RobMoSys Integrated Technical Projects (ITPs) and community building activities.
+The second version of this document (Deliverable D7.6) extended the scope by adding the feedback from Tier-1 experts coming from the community management world and by taking into account the return of experience from the first RobMoSys Integrated Technical Projects (ITPs), which were selected in the first Open Call, as well as other community building activities.